Let’s get one thing out of the way before we begin: this isn’t going to be one of those articles.

 You might find it challenging to date Thais who are more educated or more financially well off than you.

-Upper-class Thais might prefer to date Thais or other affluent Asians because of the strong cultural influence from South Korea and Japan.
+Upper-class Thais might prefer to date Thais or other affluent Asians because of the strong cultural influence from China, South Korea and Japan.

 Traditionally, women have been the homemakers in Thailand, whereas men have been the money makers.
 But things are changing.